Who is this article for?

 The process of encoding data so no unauthorized persons can read the data.

-A piece of information that a cryptographic algorithm uses to encrypt data.
+A string that a cryptographic algorithm uses to encrypt data.

 - Removable media